 Rich and creamy white

-Full, ripe, round and spicy red
+Full, ripe, and round red

 Happy Easter long weekend!